Fowey River Academy

-Fowey River Academy is a co-educational secondary school with academy status (Learning Edge Academies Partnership), serving a large and diverse catchment area including Fowey the nearby towns of St Blazey and Lostwithiel and surrounding villages.
-The school currently has a 'Requires Improvement' Ofsted Rating (11 September 2017).
-The school was also featured in a ‘damning’ BBC Panorama documentary, that looked into the way two academy trusts (ALAT & Bright Tribe) had spent millions of pounds.
-Serious questions were raised about how money was spent on improvements, as well as claims that school governors were denied financial reports and that there was a lack of local scrutiny over the way the school was run.
-Fowey River Academy was reportedly charged at least £300,000 for LED lighting that its chairman of governors said was not installed.
+Fowey River Academy is a co-educational secondary school with academy status (Learning Edge Academies Partnership), serving a large and diverse catchment area including Fowey, the nearby towns of St Blazey and Lostwithiel and surrounding villages.

 History

 The school dates back to the Fowey Free School which was founded in 1692 by John Rashleigh and Shadrack Vincent.
 The land was provided by John Treffry and Vincent gave £500 to purchase land to provide income for the school.
 Originally the school was for "educating 30 poor children of Fowey and adjacent places." numbers increased by 25 in 1773 when a further bequest was given John Johns.

-In 1880 the school was converted to a Board School under the Elementary Education Act 1870 and a new building added in 1876.
+In 1880, the school was converted to a Board School under the Elementary Education Act 1870 and a new building added in 1876.
 A new Grammar School, designed by Silvanus Trevail was built in 1879-80 on Daglands Road.

-In 1922 both school were taken over by the County Council and two charities set up the Fowey Grammar School Site Foundation, which held the land and buildings, and the Fowey Grammar School Exhibition Foundation which provided assistance above that of the local authority.
+In 1922, both school were taken over by the County Council and two charities set up the Fowey Grammar School Site Foundation, which held the land and buildings, and the Fowey Grammar School Exhibition Foundation which provided assistance above that of the local authority.

-In 1957 a new Secondary Modern School was opened, and the board school became a primary school.
+In 1957, a new Secondary Modern School was opened, and the board school became a primary school.
 In 1970 the Secondary Modern become Fowey Comprehensive School.
 The original building ceased being used 1989 and were eventually sold in 1997.

-The school was awarded full community status in June 1990, and in June 1992 received the Schools’ Curriculum Award for enriching the curriculum through links with the community.
+The school was awarded full community school status in 1990, and in 1992 received the Schools’ Curriculum Award for enriching the curriculum through links with the community.

 The school was designated Fowey Community College in 1997 following its successful application to become Cornwall’s first Technology College in September 1996.
 It gained second phase funding in 1999 and entered its third phase in 2002.
 In 1996 it was awarded Investor in People status and was re-designated for a third time in 2002.